 Lifestyle changes are important in managing high triglycerides.
 Being more active, eating more fibre, cutting back on alcohol, not smoking and losing weight if you are overweight can all help with an elevated triglyceride reading.

-Incorrect sample collection can affect your triglycerides result: using the at-home dried blood spot service is different to taking a fingerprick test with your doctor or taking a daily blood glucose measurement.
+Incorrect sample collection: using the at-home dried blood spot service is different to taking a fingerprick test with your doctor or taking a daily blood glucose measurement.
 It’s important to follow the instructions provided inside the blood collection kit and follow them step-by-step.
 Your results can be affected by incorrectly collecting your sample.
 And, if the spots are not large enough, you may be asked to repeat the sample collection.
 You’ll also need to pay close attention to the instructions on returning your sample to us.

 Different laboratories: blood results from different laboratories can and do vary.
 This is because different laboratories may use different methods of analysis.
 This should be considered if you’re comparing results to those from other labs.
 For more information please read our frequently asked questions.